 Everything you know and everything you’ve been told is 100% false.

-This journal is the story of my life, and only a child with a narcissistic parent would understand what it feels like to sabotaged since birth.
+This journal is the story of my life, and only daughters with narcissistic mothers will understand what it feels like to be sabotaged since birth.

 With this kind of mother, you don’t need enemies.

-And yes, all of this is to serve one ultimate purpose, to make them feel better about themselves.
+And yes, all of this is to serve one ultimate purpose, to make her feel a little better inside.